 He spent seven years in Australia at the University of New South Wales, where he taught interaction design and researched and published on the design of engaging, effective, interactive learning environments.
 During his time in Australia he branched out and held the position of Multimedia Manager for Open Net and then served as Director of Education Technology for Access CMC, both initiatives of the Australian Government.
 He returned to California to take the position of Director of Cognitive Systems for Knowledge Universe Interactive Studio, where he built and led a team that developed an intelligently adaptive learning system.

 Clark has been involved in the design, development, and/or evaluation of a wide variety of educational technology for over 30 years.
 Projects in which he has led design include educational games, mobile learning applications, performance support tools, online conferences, web-based learning, effectiveness evaluation methodologies, and adaptive systems.
-He keynotes both nationally and internationally, and is the author of numerous articles, chapters and the books Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, and The Mobile Academy: mLearning for Higher Education, and, most recently, Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.
+He keynotes both nationally and internationally, and is the author of numerous articles, chapters and the books Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, The Mobile Academy: mLearning for Higher Education, and, most recently, Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.
 In 2012 he was awarded the eLearning Guild’s first Guild Master designation.